-ABSTRACT.
-We study the kind of stability of the periodic orbits provided by higher order averaging theory.
-We apply these results for determining the k-hyperbolicity of some periodic orbits of the Lorenz and Thoma's differential system.
+We provide new results in studying a kind of stability of periodic orbits provided by the higherorder averaging theory.
+Then, we apply these results to determining the k-hyperbolicity of some periodic orbits of the Lorenz and Thomas differential systems.